 Due to the coronavirus some of our exhibition dates have had to be changed.
 We hope to update our exhibition programme soon.

-ONLINE EXHIBITION NOW OPEN!
+Opening Friday 14 August.
+More details on opening hours and how to book will follow shortly.
 Sir Quentin Blake returns to Hastings Contemporary with a prophetic show of new drawings, paintings, and a large-scale mural he has described as ‘his Guernica’, as raw, original and unlikely as anything he has produced in his eight decades of artistic creativity.

 Coming soon to Hastings Contemporary – date to be confirmed.
 For The Court of Redonda, UK painter and printmaker Stephen Chambers has conjured a cast of 101 imaginary courtiers, much like the court or ancestral portraits of the “great white male” that adorn the walls of Europe’s highest institutions.
 But this is not your typical court.

-Forthcoming exhibition – date to be confirmed.
+Coming in 2021.
 Hastings Contemporary – situated on the fishing beach and close to the Shipwreck Museum – provides a perfect setting for several large shipwreck paintings and a series of extraordinary watercolours by Cecily Brown.

-Forthcoming exhibition – date to be confirmed.
+Coming in 2021.
 Varda Caivano’s paintings are ‘an inquiry into the practice of painting performed over time’, rewarding the viewer with ever-unfurling nuances that shift and grow, appear then disappear, whilst actively resisting the arrival of any fixed style, mood or meaning.

-Exhibition postponed until 2021.
+Coming in 2021.
 Part of England’s Creative Coast Waterfronts series of public sculpture commissions, Seawall by Andreas Angelidakis considers the encroaching ocean and the ongoing discussion around climate change, coastal erosion and the physical and political impact this has on a place as inspiration for his new work.

 View our previous exhibitions